renanthera/simc-wiki/ExpansionOptions.md

 # Expansion-specific options

 Note that expansion-specific options may disappear from Simulationcraft versions intended for newer expansions than what is defined here.
-All expansion-specific options are prefixed with the short name of the expansion (e.g., `legion`), followed by a period, and the actual option name.

 ## Battle for Azeroth

 ### Azerite